Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: Introduction

-However, recently evidence has been mounting that non-stoquasticity does not have a clear-cut computational benefit even in the ground state setting.
-For example, very recently examples were found for which evolution in the ground state of a stoquastic Hamiltonian can solve a problem super-polynomially~\cite{hastings2020power} or even sub-exponentially~\cite{Gilyen:2020aa} faster than is possible classically.
-In addition, there is both theoretical and numerical evidence that adiabatic paths based on non-stoquastic Hamiltonians generically have smaller gaps between the ground state and the first excited state, with the implication that they are less useful than stoquastic Hamiltonians for adiabatic quantum optimization~\cite{Crosson2020}.
-In this work we contribute further evidence that non-stoquasticity is not necessarily useful for efficiently solving a problem.
+However, recently evidence has been mounting that nonstoquasticity does not have a clear-cut computational benefit even in the ground state setting.
+For example, very recently examples were found for which evolution in the ground state of a stoquastic Hamiltonian can solve a problem superpolynomially~\cite{hastings2020power} or even subexponentially~\cite{Gilyen:2020aa} faster than is possible classically.
+In addition, there is both theoretical and numerical evidence that adiabatic paths based on nonstoquastic Hamiltonians generically have smaller gaps between the ground state and the first excited state, with the implication that they are less useful than stoquastic Hamiltonians for adiabatic quantum optimization~\cite{Crosson2020}.
+In this work we contribute further evidence that nonstoquasticity is not necessarily useful for efficiently solving a problem.

 The setting for our work is the conventional transverse-field Ising model used in quantum annealing, but with added antiferromagnetic $XX$ interactions ($XX$ terms with positive coefficients).
-Such terms, which can turn a stoquastic Hamiltonian into a non-stoquastic one, are sometimes called non-stoquastic ``catalysts'' when they are turned on only at intermediate times (typically as $s(1-s)$, where $s\in[0,1]$ is the dimensionless time along the anneal)~\cite{Albash2018,Albash2019}, a terminology inspired by its use in entanglement theory~\cite{Jonathan:1999aa}.\footnote{The first use of a non-stoquastic catalyst in adiabatic quantum optimization dates back to Ref.~\cite{FarhiAQC:02}, which referred to it as an ``extra piece of the Hamiltonian.''
+Such terms, which can turn a stoquastic Hamiltonian into a nonstoquastic one, are sometimes called nonstoquastic ``catalysts'' when they are turned on only at intermediate times (typically as $s(1-s)$, where $s\in[0,1]$ is the dimensionless time along the anneal)~\cite{Albash2018,Albash2019}, a terminology inspired by its use in entanglement theory~\cite{Jonathan:1999aa}.\footnote{The first use of a nonstoquastic catalyst in adiabatic quantum optimization dates back to Ref.~\cite{FarhiAQC:02}, which referred to it as an ``extra piece of the Hamiltonian.''
 In that work the catalyst did not have the specific $XX$ form but was a random Hermitian (hence nonlocal) matrix.}